 At Khlong Lat Mayom Floating Market you can still see a few vendors sailing along and pulling up with boatloads of fruit, vegetables or other exotic delights but the floating element is not as much of a focus as the other more touristy markets.
 This is more about locals coming here at the weekends to feast on great food.
 Fine by us!

-One of the essential things to do apart from fill yourself with ridiculously great local food is to take a boat ride around the local canals.
+One of the essential things to do apart from filling yourself with ridiculously great local food is to take a boat ride around the local canals.

 This departs from the pier across the street from the main market area and costs just 60 THB per person for a 1hr 30 min trip along the waterways near the market.